3 stabbed at Coliseum BART in Oakland

-OAKLAND, Calif. --Alameda-Contra Costa County Transit has opened a bus bridge to reroute passengers to Coliseum BART station after a stabbing Saturday afternoon.
+OAKLAND, Calif. --Normal service has resumed at the Coliseum BART station after a stabbing Saturday afternoon in Oakland.

-The Coliseum BART station and the Oakland airport connector are both closed.
-Trains have not been stopping at the station since the stabbing occurred at about 3 p.m.
+The Coliseum BART station and the Oakland airport connector were closed for two hours after the stabbing happened at about 3 p.m.

-AC transit bus number 1 will take passengers between San Leandro Station and Fruitvale Station.
-Passengers headed to the Coliseum station can transfer to bus number 73 at the intersection of 73rd Avenue and International Boulevard.

 BART police have taken one suspect into custody.